 Initially, be aware that fewer than 2% of all law firms in Georgia routinely handle criminal defense cases involving traffic violations other than serious motor vehicle crimes (like DUI, attempting to elude, reckless driving, hit & run and even high speed, super speeder GA tickets).
 Our metro Atlanta law firm regularly handles these, because 90% of all our criminal law cases involving drunk driving and serious Georgia code violations are in the SAME courts and will have attorneys near me in these metro courts DAILY.

 The busiest county traffic ticket courts in Georgia are in Gwinnett County, Fulton County, Cobb County and DeKalb County.
-The busiest court of all in the State of Georgia is Municipal Court, Atlanta Georgia, and our traffic lawyers have an office on Peachtree Street about 1 mile from that court.
+The busiest court of all in the State of Georgia is Municipal Court, Atlanta Georgia, and our Atlanta speeding ticket lawyers have an office on Peachtree Street about 1 mile from that court.
 Outside metro Atlanta, these areas see a high volume of traffic tickets: Savannah, Macon, Tifton, Valdosta, Columbus and Marietta.

 Certain more serious driving crimes include driving under the influence, leaving the scene of an accident (hit and run), attempting to elude a police officer, driving with a suspended license, racing and reckless driving.
 In all traffic court cases in Georgia, these are called mandatory court appearance cases, since jail time is part of the possible punishment, even for a 1st offense.